Gaiarsa Lab | UC Merced

 • July 2020.
 I just moved to Zürich!
 I am excited to join the Bascompte Lab and explore a new country (& continent)!

 • March 2020.
-I joined a group of scientists, led by Paulo Guimarães, to help model the spread of Covid-19 in Brazil using tools from complex networks (check-out our one pre-print).
+I joined a group of scientists, led by Paulo Guimarães, to help model the spread of Covid-19 in Brazil using tools from complex networks (check out our pre-print).
 We are all part of the Obsevatório COVID-19 BR.

 • September 2019.
 I am the co-founder of R-Ladies Riverside.
 Check out our GitHub repo for some cool resources!